§ 31 Monitoring and control

 The responsible party shall ensure that matters of significance for prudent execution of the activities as regards health and safety, are monitored and kept under control at all times, cf. Section 19 of the Management Regulations.

-Activities in connection with the flight weather service shall be carried out according to Section 31 of the Civil Aviation Authority's Regulations relating to flight over the continental shelf – commercial aviation to and from the helicopter deck on permanent and mobile offshore facilities (in Norwegian only), and in the Civil Aviation Authority's Regulations relating to flight weather service (in Norwegian only).
+Activities in connection with the flight weather service shall be carried out pursuant to Sections 37 and 38 of the Regulations on helicopter aviation - use of offshore helicopter decks (in Norwegian only), and the Regulations relating to flight weather service (in Norwegian only).

 Personnel with control and monitoring functions shall at all times be able to efficiently collect and process information on such conditions, cf. also Section 14 of the Management Regulations.